orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-core.md

 ## Introduction

-Core actions are actions directly supported by the process interpreter.
-They relate to how a process runs, completes or fails.
+These core actions are actions directly supported by the process interpreter.
+They relate to how a process runs, completes, or fails.

-## success

-Complete the top-level process right away and return a success value.

-## failure

-[\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)

-Complete the top-level process right away and return a failure value.

-## process
+## Running a sub-process explicitly

+### `process`

 You can run a sub-process with the `process` action: